maximbsb/GunClicker/Tutorial1_3DObjectList.md

 # 3D Object Scrollable List
-## This tutorial shows how to make a scrollable list that contains both 2D and 3D objects
+## This tutorial shows how to make a scrollable list that contains both 2D and 3D objects.
+The scrollable list will store various weapons that players will be able to tap to shoot them.
+Each gun will give different amount of points.
+As players acquire points, they can unlock new guns or upgrade existing guns with earned points.
+Along with guns, each list element will display a gun's name, it's damage (points that it gives per shot) and a target object that will be shot at.

 1. Create a new folder in your project by right-clicking on the "Assets" folder in the "Project" tab.
 In the popped-up window click Create -> Folder.
 Click twice slowly on the the new folder or select it and press "F2".
 This will let you rename the folder.
 Name it "Scenes".
 1. Create a new scene in the "Scenes" folder by right-clicking on it, then Create -> Scene.
 Name it `GameScene`.